 - a.
 City Civic and Recreation areas should support: - i. a range of recreation, civic, arts and cultural opportunities to meet the needs of an increasingly diverse city in all seasons; and, - ii. commercial services that complement the primary function of the site. - b.
-All types of care facilities and affordable housing are appropriate in this category and are encouraged to locate where there is convenient access to community services and amenities
+All types of care facilities and affordable housing are appropriate in this category and are encouraged to locate in integrated civic facilities where there is convenient access to community services and amenities.